ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 We call this a *key configation*.
-The key configuration is used to set up a base-mode HPKE context to use to derive symmetric keys for protecting: (1) input shares sent from the client to the helper; or (2) output shares sent from the helper to the collector.
+The key configuration is used to set up a base-mode HPKE context to use to derive symmetric keys for protecting: (1) input shares sent from the client to an aggregator; or (2) output shares sent from the helper to the collector.
 The *config id*, `HpkeConfig.id`, is forwarded by the sender to the receiver to help the receiver decide if it knows the decryption key.